VivianZhao12/CAPSTONE-stockreturn/README.md

 # Causal Discovery in Stock Return

 This repository contains the implementation of a multi-model framework for stock return prediction that integrates sentiment analysis, historical stock data, and macroeconomic indicators.
-The project uses DeepAR for time series prediction, FinBERT for sentiment analysis, and a nowcasting model for economic indicators.
+The project uses DeepAR for time series prediction, FinBERT for sentiment analysis, and Random Forest Regressor for economic indicators.

 ## Project Overview
 Our framework combines three main components:
-- Time series prediction using DeepAR
+- Time series prediction using DeepAR and PCMCI
 - Sentiment analysis using FinBERT
-- Economic impact analysis using nowcasting
+- Economic impact analysis using CDNOD and Random Forest Regressor

 ## Project Structure
 ```bash